 Maria Savenko /Shutterstock Start with the fact that there are plenty of unhealthy foods that masquerade as healthy.
 Although choosing healthy foods are the correct path, they can’t be consumed without keeping portions in check.
 “My patients often report eating low-carbohydrate, high-protein diets full of healthful foods like quinoa, green leafy vegetables and berries, but they are eating too much of these foods,” says Gillian Goddard, MD, an endocrinologist and certified nutrition support clinician in New York City.
 “What makes foods healthy is their nutrient content.
 This does not mean we can eat them in limitless quantities.”
 For example, a half cup of quinoa has 111 calories.
 “Most people are eating two or three cups of quinoa in a sitting which can come in at 400-600 calories.
 That doesn’t include, the nuts cheese and olive oil they are adding,” adds Dr. Goddard.

 Failing to understand cravings

-Maria Savenko /Shutterstock They’re not easy to deal with—but give these seven craving-control strategies a shot.
+Maria Savenko /Shutterstock They’re not easy to deal with.
 Julia Ross, author of the new book, The Craving Cure: Identify Your Craving Type to Activate Your Natural Appetite Control, says that when it comes to eating, the brain’s directives are all-powerful.
 Unfortunately, she says, the brain is telling most of us to eat sweets, fried foods, and starchy pastas and breads.
 Instead she advises not to skip meals and to make better choices to ward off bad choices.
 “Increase your protein at each meal and include some red meat along with poultry and fish.
 This kind of dense protein, eaten regularly, is the most effective food for turning off cravings for sweet and starchy ‘treats,'” Ross continues.
 Check out these 18 weight loss secrets from around the world that are worth stealing.